A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Demonstrations

-For PF-MAP-Seq, even with a large number of particles ($100$ or $500$) relying on random sampling, its mode-seeking capability was weaker than that of \textsf{Stein-MAP-Seq}, which used significantly fewer particles ($10$ or $50$).
-In the case of PF-MAP and SPF-MAP, the estimators converged to an incorrect mode due to sign ambiguity in the observations and the lack of temporal dependency modeling, operating on points rather than entire trajectories.
-This led to the worst estimation performance, even worse than MMSE estimators such as EKF, PF, and SPF.
+For PF-MAP-Seq, even with a large number of particles ($\geq 500$) drawn via random sampling, its mode-seeking capability was markedly weaker than that of \textsf{Stein-MAP-Seq}, which operated with significantly fewer particles ($\leq 50$).
+This behavior arose from particle path degeneracy induced by resampling and sampling variability under a bimodal posterior, where importance sampling failed to concentrate particles around a single dominant trajectory consistently.
+As a result, MAP decoding became unstable and prone to mode switching, producing zig-zag trajectories (see Fig.~\ref{fig:Scenario1}, bottom).
+In contrast, SVGD promoted coherent particle concentration around dominant modes and enabled reliable MAP sequence recovery.
+For PF-MAP and SPF-MAP, the estimators converged to incorrect modes due to the absence of explicit temporal dependency modeling, as they operated on marginal state estimates rather than entire trajectories.
+Consequently, their estimation performance was the worst among all methods, even inferior to MMSE-based estimators such as EKF, PF, and SPF.

-Among the Stein variants, SPF is an MMSE estimator, while SPF-MAP provides a point-wise MAP estimate.
-Both are outperformed by \textsf{Stein-MAP-Seq}, which explicitly models temporal dependencies across the trajectory.
-Interestingly, for \textsf{Stein-MAP-Seq}, using $10$ particles results in better performance than using $50$ or $100$ particles.
-In SVGD, each particle update is influenced by all other particles through the kernel term (the second term in~\eqref{eq::SVGD_newupdate}), and excessive repulsion can push particles into low-density regions to maintain diversity, which can negatively affect mode-seeking behavior.
+Among the Stein variants, \textsf{Stein-MAP-Seq} exhibited superior performance compared to SPF and SPF-MAP, despite their explicit modeling of temporal dependencies across the trajectory.
+Notably, \textsf{Stein-MAP-Seq} achieved higher estimation accuracy using significantly fewer particles.
+This advantage arises because, unlike MMSE-oriented estimators that require accurate approximation of the full posterior distribution, MAP-Seq estimation benefited from the mode-seeking behavior and the repulsive interactions in~\eqref{eq::SVGD_newupdate}, enabling reliable forward recursion and, consequently, accurate MAP trajectory recovery.

+As shown in Fig.~\ref{fig::Scenario1-3}, filtering-based methods incurred the lowest computation time, whereas MAP-Seq estimators were inherently more expensive due to trajectory hypothesis management.
+Among finite-state estimators, the Stein series maintained a moderate computational cost with online forward recursion that scaled favorably with the number of particles, remaining comparable to GTSAM in practice while significantly outperforming PF-based MAP estimators.
+In contrast, PF-MAP-Seq exhibited rapidly increasing computation time as the particle count grew, reflecting the high computational burden of forward recursion over a large set of MAP candidate trajectories.
+Overall, these results indicated that \textsf{Stein-MAP-Seq} achieved a favorable accuracy–computation trade-off with a reduced number of particles required for reliable MAP-Seq estimation.